ISs25u/vector3/README.md

 ```

 #### limit(max)
-Returns a new vector wich is scaled to magnitude `max` if its magnitude if greater than `max`.
+Returns a new vector which is scaled to magnitude `max` if its magnitude if greater than `max`.

 ```lua
 vector3(10, 20, 30):limit(5)